Community and charity

 We offer three ways for our colleagues to support charity financially:

-You can meet this year's charities and keep an eye on our LinkedIn to see more of our fundraising activities.
+Keep an eye on our LinkedIn to see more of our fundraising activities.

 “I have used TLT’s volunteering policy for the last 16 years to volunteer for the Back Up Trust, which is a small national charity that supports people with a spinal injury.
 The experience I have gained through volunteering as a Group Leader on Back Up courses has been incredibly beneficial to my own personal development and work.
 I have improved my communication skills, become more motivated, confident and self-aware.”

-Andrew Griffin, Head of Operations (Managed Legal Services)
+Head of Operations (Managed Legal Services)

 We have a responsibility to help develop the communities in which we operate, and we work closely with community partners to encourage a new generation of diverse talent and eliminate barriers to the legal sector.
 As well as our own initiatives, offering a range of pathways into the legal sector, we have a long-standing relationship with Bristol-based charity Ablaze.
 Working to tackle inequality for young people, Ablaze offers career mentorship, employability support and helps to boost key skills.
 Recently, TLT people have acted as reading buddies and helped students to develop practical life skills through mentoring sessions and workshops.